mblue9/BioHackEU24_preprint/paper/paper.md

 ## Automating EDAM annotation for Bioconductor packages

-Prototyping is underway for a tool to automatically suggest EDAM terms based on Bioconductor package content. with initial explorations documented in [this vignette](https://vjcitn.github.io/biocEDAM/articles/curate.html).
-Following these explorations, a need was identified to refactor the Python code in [biocEDAM/inst/curbioc](https://github.com/vjcitn/biocEDAM/blob/main/inst/curbioc/curbioc.py) to streamline and modularize functionality, leading to the development of the `edamize()` function.
-Demonstrated on an [MSnbase vignette](https://vjcitn.github.io/biocEDAM/articles/curate.html#example-3-msnbase), `edamize()` marks an important step toward automating EDAM annotations, though it currently lacks robustness and requires further refinement.
+Prototype development is underway for a tool to suggest EDAM terms based on Bioconductor package content.
+Initial work is documented in [this vignette](https://vjcitn.github.io/biocEDAM/articles/curate.html).
+The tool's Python code in [biocEDAM/inst/curbioc](https://github.com/vjcitn/biocEDAM/blob/main/inst/curbioc/curbioc.py) is being refactored, with a new `edamize()` function designed to improve automation of EDAM annotations, demonstrated on an [MSnbase vignette](https://vjcitn.github.io/biocEDAM/articles/curate.html#example-3-msnbase).

 An additional approach explored embedding Bioconductor package vignettes into a vector space, using OpenAI’s text-embedding-3-large model and visualizing the results through PCA.
 Using the reference set of 37 packages identified during the BioHackathon (detailed in the Defining a reference set of packages section), we observed some thematic clustering, revealing similarities across package descriptions that could assist with EDAM term suggestions.
 Embedding clusters could eventually be customized by EDAM’s top-level categories (e.g., "purpose," "inputs," "outputs"), further supporting user workflows in annotating packages with EDAM terms.
 This embedding-based approach, while in its early stages, shows potential for aiding both package authors and curators.

 ![Figure X: PCA of Bioconductor package embeddings from the curated reference set.
 Vignettes were embedded using OpenAI's text-embedding-3-large model, with each point representing a vignette.
 Packages with multiple vignettes appear multiple times.
 Observed clustering patterns may guide future categorization by top-level EDAM categories (e.g., "purpose," "inputs," "outputs") to support improved EDAM term suggestions.](figures/embeddings_PCA.png)

-To streamline EDAM annotations further, a potential enhancement was proposed (discussed above in the RSEc integration section): adding a [custom field in the DESCRIPTION file](https://r-pkgs.org/description.html#sec-description-custom-fields) for Bioconductor packages, allowing for EDAM terms (e.g., topics, operations, data types) to be recorded directly within the package metadata.
+To record EDAM terms directly in Bioconductor packages, a potential enhancement was proposed (discussed above in the RSEc integration section): adding a [custom field in the DESCRIPTION file](https://r-pkgs.org/description.html#sec-description-custom-fields) for Bioconductor packages, allowing for EDAM terms (e.g., topics, operations, data types) to be recorded directly within the package metadata.
 Additionally, the [creation of a roclet](https://roxygen2.r-lib.org/articles/extending.html#creating-a-new-roclet) would enable developers to annotate packages with these EDAM terms directly in their code, using the Roxygen tool they already use for documentation.
 This approach would generate a structured metadata file similar to the operations graph in [bio.tools for xcms](https://bio.tools/xcms), allowing Bioconductor packages to be more precisely described for integration into bio.tools and enhancing discoverability within the ELIXIR ecosystem.

 ## Enhancing user querying of tools